CAAREN-engineering/PrefixGraph/README.md

 Output is a png to ./output/

-The script requires a configuration file in YML for a number of required and options parameters.
+The script requires a configuration file in YML for a number of required and optional parameters.
 This repo contains a sample file.
 The format is documented below.

-### Sample
+### Sample Output
 ![Sample Output](./samples/sample.png)

 ### Usage